CS583-Escape-Room/Escape/README.md

      4. the class.
 (You may also still want to include questions as part of this discussion, if there are aspects you’re unsure about.) -->

 1. This is a graphic room escape decryption game.
 The user's goal is to escape the room through interaction with map objects.
    We have build the basic project structure.
-Based on this structure, we have build the three function 'search room': can show the all interactive objects.
+Based on this structure, we have build the three function:
+   'search room': can show the all interactive objects.
    'check bag': can show the exist item in bag.
    'search object'k: can search items in a object.